-- Keep your drainage bag below the level of the insertion site at all times.
-Take care not to lie on the tubing or allow the tubing to kink. - The drainage bag should be attached to your thigh or somewhere secure.
-DO NOT attached below your knee (unless specifically specified by the radiologist) as this may cause your tube to become dislodged. - The drainage bag should be emptied when it is half full.
+- Keep your drainage bag below the level of your kidney at all times.
+Take care not to lie on the tubing or allow the tubing to kink. - The drainage bag should be attached to your thigh.
+DO NOT attached below your knee as this may cause your tube to become dislodged. - The drainage bag should be emptied when it is half full.
 This will reduce the chances of your tube being dislodged from the weight of the bag.